Best Nurse Practitioner Programs in Oregon – 2021

 Programs Offered: DNP

-Oregon Health and Science University offers one of the leading nurse practitioner programs in OR that is synonymous with excellence, innovation, and healthcare leadership.
-If your goal is to improve health across all sections of populations by practicing as a certified NP in Oregon, enrolling in the college’s DNP program can be given a thought.
+Oregon Health and Science University offers one of the leading nurse practitioner programs in Oregon that is synonymous with excellence, innovation, and healthcare leadership.
+If your goal is to improve health across all sections of populations by practicing as a certified nurse practitioner in Oregon, enrolling in the college’s DNP program can be given a thought.

 As a nurse practitioner student here, you will acquire practice-ready skills that are grounded in evidence-based knowledge.
 The nursing school’s faculty includes some of the well-known scholars and clinicians who bring in their rich knowledge and experiences to the classroom.
 Known for innovation in education and teaching pedagogy, the school has also earned acclaim for research in the field of cancer, cardiac and palliative care, for which it proudly ranks among the top NIH funded nursing schools.
 It constantly strives towards team-based, patient-centric care for which the university provides NP students with umpteen learning opportunities such as collaborating with students from other disciplines such as dentistry, medicine, and pharmacy to improve the health outcomes of underserved patients.
 If you are interested in being part of this interdisciplinary learning environment you can choose to complete your doctoral education, specializing in either family health, adult-gerontology acute care, mental health, or pediatric primary & acute care.